nshiab/simple-data-analysis/README.md

 The missing piece in the JavaScript/TypeScript ecosystem was an easy-to-use and performant library for data analysis.
 This is why SDA was created.

 The library is based on [DuckDB](https://duckdb.org/), a fast in-process analytical database.
 Under the hood, SDA sends SQL queries to be executed by DuckDB.
 We use [duckdb-node](https://github.com/duckdb/duckdb-node) and [duckdb-wasm](https://github.com/duckdb/duckdb-wasm).
-This means SDA can run in the browser and with NodeJS and other runtimes.
+This means SDA can run in the browser and with Node.js and other runtimes.
 For geospatial computations, we rely on the [duckdb_spatial](https://github.com/duckdb/duckdb_spatial) extension.

 The syntax and the available methods were inspired by [Pandas](https://github.com/pandas-dev/pandas) (Python) and the [Tidyverse](https://www.tidyverse.org/) (R).